calvinchankf/CCKFNavDrawer/README.md

 * Add your IBOutlet and code in DrawerView class in order to customize the appearance of your drawer view.

 ### Limitation
+* It is ios7 only.
-* So far, the project is currently portrait only, I will make it landscape soon.
+* It is currently portrait only, I will make it landscape soon.
 Of couse, I welcome and appreciate someone can make it landscape compatible.
 FORK me if you want to make it better!